 "You helped me."
 I said, ever-so-intelligently.

-So, Potter wasn't a prefect.
+I blinked, gradually absorbing the news.
+Potter wasn't a prefect.
 He would have to hand his badge back.
-A letter was going to be sent home.
+A letter would be sent home.
 No more patrolling, no more docking points.
-All that would be left to remind anyone of Potter's prefect days would be a little, tiny blip on his academic record.
+All that would be left would be a tiny, tiny blip on Potter's academic record.

 That could have happened to me.
 It should have happened to me.

-He rolled his eyes.
+He rolled his eyes once more.
 "You're welcome.
-Just...don't let it get to your head.
-This doesn't mean that I tolerate you, or anything."
+Just just don't let it get to your head.
+This doesn't mean I tolerate you or anything."

-The next couple of days passed by in a blur, until, finally, Hogsmeade weekend arrived.
+The next couple of days passed by in a haze of classes and dull assignments, until, finally, Hogsmeade weekend arrived.

-It was really blustery and windy that day.
-After being poked, prodded, and just basically flat-out assaulted by Mr. Filch, us students trudged down the path towards Hogsmeade Village, our scarves wrapped hastily around our faces in order to banish out the cold.
+It was a blustery, windy day when we set out for Hogsmeade.
+After being poked, prodded, and basically flat-out accosted by Filch looking for any illegal contraband or spare dignity, us students trudged down the path towards Hogsmeade Village, our scarves wrapped hastily around our faces in order to banish out the cold.

 Well, sort of alone.

-"So..."
-My brother said, clearing his throat.
-"I heard Dom has a date to Hogsmeade..."
+"So," my brother spoke again, somewhat awkwardly.
+He cleared his throat.
+"I heard Dom has a date."

-Aidan's lips stretched into a thin, straight line, the way they always did when he was annoyed.
-"I don't.
-It's just that...you know, it was a bit of a surprise to see her move on that quickly."
+Aidan's lips stretched into a thin, straight line.
+"It doesn't," he replied, equally as defensive.
+"It was just a bit of a shock, you know.
+To see her move on that quickly."